matan230g/video-analysis-hand-counter/README.md

    * Chose the number of people on the vertically
    * Chose the number of people on the horizontally
    * Click on the check box for csv output of the result
-   * Support only 4 people in video 2*2
+   * Support only 2 or 4 people in video
    ![alt text](https://res.cloudinary.com/dt691hhsa/image/upload/v1608800641/gui_example_j7eqxs.png)

 ## Results